-- Academic dishonesty and misconduct in class will be resolved informally and formally by following the complaint review and appeal procedures provided in the section of this Code entitled, Procedures for Academic Violations and Appeals of Faculty Decisions, Section VIII and as described in Policy 3.16. - 2.
-Discrimination, sexual misconduct, harassment, or retaliation by a student in violation of law or College policy will be addressed using the complaint, hearing and appeal procedures in Policy 10.07.
-As provided in that Policy, proceedings may be initiated based upon the filing of a Complaint Form with the Title IX Coordinator. - 3.
-All other charges of misconduct will be resolved informally or formally using the complaint, hearing and appeal procedures as provided in the Code of Conduct Discipline Procedures as described below in Section V. Note that some academic violations may be referred by the Academic Dean to the Section V disciplinary process as discussed in Section VIII and Policy 3.16, Penalties for Academic Misconduct.
-Note that if the charges involve free speech or expressive conduct and the sanctions proposed include either a suspension of more than thirty days or expulsion as a potential sanction, the student, at his or her expense, may have the right to active assistance of counsel at the formal hearing.
+- 1. Academic Dishonesty and Classroom Misconduct will be resolved by following the complaint review and appeal procedures provided Section XII under Academic Violations and as described in Policy 3.16. - Discrimination, Prohibited Harassment or Retaliation by a student in violation of law or College policy will be addressed using the complaint, hearing and appeal procedures described in the following policies: Policy 10.14 for Title IX violations and Policy 10.05 for non-Title IX violations. - 3.
+All other charges of misconduct may be resolved informally or formally using the complaint, hearing and appeal procedures as provided in the Code of Conduct below in Section VIII.
+Note that some academic violations and classroom misconduct may be referred to the Student Conduct Office by the instructional Dean.
+If the charges involve free speech or expressive conduct and the sanctions proposed include either a college suspension of more than thirty days or college expulsion as a potential sanction, the student, at his or her expense, will have the right to representation of legal counsel at any formal hearing.

-VIII.
-DISCIPLINE PROCEDURES FOR NON-ACADEMIC VIOLATIONS
+SECTION VIII: DISCIPLINE PROCEDURES FOR NON-ACADEMIC VIOLATIONS